llbsh/codingsmart_p4k_t1/week3/homework_w3.md

 # Homework for Week 3

 ## Task - Make a funky music player

-Design your own music player, as a minimum requirement: it should be able to play more than two songs.
-You can make it start or stop.
+Design your own music player, as a minimum requirement:

+* The music player should be able to play more than two songs.
+* You can make it start / stop.

 ### Instruction